SeanKuehl/MyLanguage/README.md

 "##" - two hashes at the beginning of a line indicates the start or end of a multi-line comment

-END - use this to end a console or to tell the computer that the program on the file is finished
+END - use this to end a console or to tell the computer that the program/program on the file is finished